 - (3) Terminated employees have 90 days from date of termination to exercise their vested options.
-Due to the suspension of stock option exercises, the Company modified options held by terminated employees to extend their expiration dates until after the date the suspension is lifted (i.e., tolled stock options).
+Due to the suspension of stock option exercises on September 14, 2006, the Company modified options held by terminated employees to extend their expiration dates until after the date the suspension is lifted (i.e., tolled stock options).
 After the suspension is lifted, terminated employees will have the same number of days to exercise their options as if the suspension had not occurred.
-Options that were tolled after the Company suspended option activity on September 14, 2006 were accounted for as liability awards because the option holders were no longer employees at the time of the modification and because of the Company's inability to provide shares upon exercise.
+Options that were tolled for employees terminated prior to September 14, 2006 are accounted for as liability awards because the option holders were no longer employees at the time of the modification and because of the Company's inability to provide shares upon exercise.
 When the Company lifts the suspension of stock option exercises, these awards will be reclassified as equity awards.
-Options that were tolled after September 14, 2006 were accounted for as equity awards because their options were tolled in conjunction with their termination. - (4) The Condensed Consolidated Statement of Operations for the twenty-six weeks ended July 29, 2006 includes information that was restated for the thirteen weeks ended April 29, 2006 in the Company's Annual Report on Form 10-K for the fiscal year ended February 3, 2007.
+Options that were tolled for employees terminated for as equity awards because their options were tolled in conjunction with their termination. - (4) The Condensed Consolidated Statement of Operations for the thirty-nine weeks ended October 28, 2006 includes information that was restated for the thirteen weeks ended April 29, 2006 in the Company's Annual Report on Form 10-K for the fiscal year ended February 3, 2007.

-The Company recognized a tax benefit of approximately \$0.7 million and \$1.1 million for the thirteen and twenty-six weeks ended August 4, 2007, respectively.
-The Company recognized tax expense of approximately \$0.7 million related to equity compensation for the thirteen weeks ended July 29, 2006 due to the reversal of the accrual for Performance Awards (as defined below).
-The Company recognized a tax benefit of approximately \$0.5 million related to equity compensation expense for the twenty-six weeks ended July 29, 2006.
+The Company recognized a tax benefit related to its stock-based compensation expense of approximately \$0.2 million and \$1.3 million for the thirteen and thirty-nine weeks ended November 3, 2007, respectively and approximately \$0.8 million and \$1.3 million related to equity compensation expense for the thirteen and thirty-nine weeks ended October 28, 2006, respectively.